expresspigeon/blog/src/content/kb/editor/adding-social-buttons.md

 ## Inserting Social Icons

-Select _Image Grid_ for content type in selected row, then select _Social_ from the options on the left.
+Select _Image Grid_ as your content type in the selected row, then select _Social_ from the options on the left.
 Choose the icons you wish to insert and hit the _Save_ button.

 ## Linking Social Accounts